 In everyday speech, "estimation" means a rough and imprecise procedure leading to a rough and imprecise result.
 You estimate when you cannot measure exactly.
-This last sentence is also true in statistics, but only because you can never measure anything exactly.
-However in statistics estimation is a precise procedure leading to a result which may be imprecise, but the extent of the precision is, in principle, known.
+This last sentence is also true in statistics, but only because you can never measure anything exactly; there is always some uncertainty.
+In statistics, estimation is a precise procedure leading to a result which may be imprecise, but the extent of the precision is, in principle, known.
 Estimation in statistics has nothing to do with approximation.

-The goal of parameter estimation is then to make some sort of statement like $\theta = a \pm b$ where a is, on the basis of the data, the 'best' (in some sense) value of the parameter θ and where it is 'highly probable' that the true value of θ lies somewhere between a - b and a + b.
+The goal of parameter estimation is then to make some sort of statement like $\theta = a \pm b$ where a is, on the basis of the data, the 'best' (in some sense) value of the parameter $\theta$ and where it is 'highly probable' that the true value of $\theta$ lies somewhere between a - b and a + b.
 We often call b the estimated error on a.
 If we make a plot, this is represented by a point at $\theta = a$ with a bar running through it from a - b to a + b, the 'error bar'.
-It is usually assumed that the estimate of θ is normally distributed, i.e., that the values of a obtained from many identical experiments would form a normal distribution centered about the true value of θ with standard deviation equal to b.
-The meaning of $\theta = a \pm b$ is then that a is the most probable value of θ and that in any case there is a $\int{a-b}^{a+b} N(x; a, b^2) = 68.3\%$ chance that the true value of θ lies in the interval (a - b, a + b).
-This is a special case of a 68.3% confidence interval' (cf. chapter 9), i.e., an interval within which we are 68.3% confident that the true value lies.
+It is usually assumed that the estimate of $\theta$ is normally distributed, i.e., that the values of a obtained from many identical experiments would form a normal distribution centered about the true value of $\theta$ with standard deviation equal to b.
+The meaning of $\theta = a \pm b$ is then that a is, in some sense (to be discussed more fully later), the most likely value of $\theta$ and that in any case there is, again in some sense, a $\int{a-b}^{a+b} N(x;a,b^2) = 68.3\%$ chance that the true value of $\theta$ lies in the interval. that the true value of $\theta$ lies in the interval (a - b, a + b).
+This is a special case of a 68.3% 'confidence interval' (cf. chapter 9), i.e., an interval within which we are 68.3% confident that the true value lies.
 We shall see that error bars, or confidence intervals may be difficult to estimate.
-Just as our estimate of θ has an 'error', so too does our estimate of this 'error'.
+Just as our estimate of $\theta$ has an 'error', so too does our estimate of this 'error'.

-Suppose now that we have a set of numbers x_i which are the result of our experiment.
+Suppose now that we have a set of numbers $x_i$ which are the result of our experiment.
 This could, e.g., be n measurements of some quantity.
-Let θ be the true value of that quantity.
-The x_i are clustered about θ in some way that depends on the measuring process.
+Let $\theta$ be the true value of that quantity.
+The $x_i$ are clustered about $\theta$ in some way that depends on the measuring process.
 We often assume that they are distributed normally about the true value with a width given by the accuracy of the measurement.

-^{}Note that this is different from what an engineer usually means by $a \pm b$.
-He usually means that b is the tolerance on a, i.e., that the true value is guaranteed to be within (a - b, a + b).
+&lt;sup>†Note that this is different from what an engineer usually means by $a \pm b$ , namely that b is the tolerance on a, i.e., that the true value is guaranteed to be within (a - b, a + b).

-It is worth noting the distinction many authors, e.g., Bevington9, make between the words accuracy and precision, which in normal usage are synonymous.
+It is worth noting the distinction many authors, e.g., Bevington, make between the words accuracy and precision, which in normal usage are synonymous.
 Accuracy refers to how close a result is to the true value, whereas precision refers to how reproducible the measurements are.
 Thus, a poorly calibrated apparatus may result in measurements of high precision but poor accuracy.
-Other authors, e.g., Eadie et al.,4 prefer to avoid these terms altogether since neither term is well defined, and to speak only of the variance of the estimates.
+Other authors, e.g., Eadie et al., and James prefer to avoid these terms altogether since neither term is well defined, and to speak only of the variance of the estimates.